irenealgi/irenealegre.com/case-studies/poplar-shopify.md

 ## Dashboard

-From the main dashboard our users can publish and unpublish 3D models, request for a 3D model to be made for a particular item in the catalogue and edit the files assigned to that product.
+From the main dashboard our users can publish and un-publish 3D models, request for a 3D model to be made for a particular item in the catalogue and edit the files assigned to that product.
 Unlike the Media Library in the CMS, the Shopify dashboard pulls all the data from the client’s Shopify store, displaying the whole range of products they have set up in it.

 ![dashboard.png](images/case_studies/poplar-shopify/dashboard-.png)